dipsankadariya/MMC_App/README.md

 ## About
 This repository hosts the Dart and Flutter-based mobile application developed by students of Mechi Multiple Campus.
 Our goal is to streamline campus life and enhance the student experience through innovative technology.

-## Key Features
-- **Interactive Campus Map**: Navigate our campus with ease using detailed maps and building information.
-- **Event Management**: Stay updated with upcoming campus events, workshops, and seminars.
-- **News Feed**: Get instant access to the latest campus news and announcements.
-- **Student Resources**: Access academic resources, library catalog, and student services seamlessly.

 ## Contributing
 We welcome contributions from all members of our community.
 Whether you're a student, faculty member, or developer, your ideas and contributions are valuable to us!
 To contribute, please fork the repository and submit a pull request with your changes.